A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-At the beginning and close of \textsc{Isenkrahe 1881}, the author vowed to say more on the topic of functional iteration, and in this booklet of 114 pages he apparently fulfills that promise.
+At the beginning and close of \hyperref[Ise1888]{\textsc{Isenkrahe 1888}}, the author vowed to say more on the topic of functional iteration, and in this booklet of 114 pages he apparently fulfills that promise.
 It was published as a ``scientific supplement" to the annual report of the Kaiser-Wilhelm-Gymnasium, the high school in Trier, Germany, where Isenkrahe was a teacher and, eventually, director.
-Drawing upon his earlier paper, and citing a textbook by Eugen Netto (\emph{Vorlesungen \"{u}ber Algebra, Volume 1}, B.~G. Teubner, Leipzig, 1896) several times, the book gives a concise development of iterated functions as solutions to equations of the form $F(x)=0$.
-The geometrical interpretation of fixed-point iteration is emphasized in nearly 80 graphs.
+Drawing upon his earlier paper, and citing a textbook by Eugen Netto (\emph{Vorlesungen \"{u}ber Algebra, Vol. 1}, B.~G. Teubner, Leipzig, 1896) several times, the book gives a concise development of iterated functions as solutions to equations of the form $F(x)=0$.
+The geometrical interpretation of fixed-point iteration is emphasized in nearly 80 graphs.\footnote{The parallels in approach and subject matter between this book and \hyperref[Hey1894a]{\textsc{Heymann 1894a}} and \hyperref[Hey1894a]{\textsc{Heymann 1894b}} are intriguing.
+Indeed, Heymann in \hyperref[Hey1904]{\textsc{Heymann 1904}} makes a point of claiming priority for the aspects of graphical analysis found in Isenkrahe's book.}

 An interesting aspect of Isenkrahe's approach is his handling of the associativity of infinite function compositions .
 Perhaps recognizing the difference between iterated and continued compositions , he invents the terms \emph{Bruchkette} {Bruchkette@\emph{Bruchkette}} and \emph{Wurzelkette} {Wurzelkette@\emph{Wurzelkette}} as the iterated equivalents of \emph{Kettenbr\"{u}chen} {Kettenbr\"{u}chen@\emph{Kettenbr\"{u}chen}} (continued fractions) and \emph{Kettenwurzeln} {Kettenwurzeln@\emph{Kettenwurzeln}} (continued roots).
 However, the expression of the iterated/continued dichotomy in mathematical notation is not so clear.
 For certain values of $a_0$ and $a_1$, he develops what we might call an \emph{iterated square} solution to the quadratic equation $a_0+a_1x+x^2=0$: